RasaHQ/rasa/docs/docs/reference/rasa/shared/core/slots.md

 - `name` - The name of the slot.
 - `initial_value` - The initial value of the slot.
+- `mappings` - List containing slot mappings.
 - `value_reset_delay` - After how many turns the slot should be reset to the initial_value.
 This is behavior is currently not implemented.
-- `auto_fill` - `True` if the slot should be filled automatically by entities with the same name.
 - `influence_conversation` - If `True` the slot will be featurized and hence influence the predictions of the dialogue polices.